Violence against children

 Progress and Info

-Violence against children is widespread, affecting children regardless of wealth or social status.
-In 76 countries (mostly low- and middle-income countries) with available data from 2013 to 2021, 8 in 10 children aged 1–14 years were subjected to some form of psychological aggression and/or physical punishment at home in the previous month.
+Target 16.2: Violent discipline is the most common and widespread form of violence against children.
+In 82 (mostly low- and middle-income) countries with available data from 2015 to 2023, nearly 8 in 10 children from 1 to 14 years of age were subjected to some form of psychological aggression and/or physical punishment at home in the past month.